 Venice, Italy is a 118 island maze of culture, history and food!
-It's definitely on my 'have to go back' list as one day was simply not enough random exploring for me!
+It's definitely on my 'have to go back' list from our European Adventure.
+One day was simply not enough random exploring for me!
+We explored every nook and cranny of this city and have hand-picked the top 7 things to do in Venice.

 Getting around is super easy and cheap.
 Being that you have 2 options - walking or using the public Vaporetto ferry system.
 We only used the ferry system at the end of the day to get back to our bus.
 It was extremely easy to navigate and very cheap - only €7.50!
 If you have the time, I would suggest taking the long route around the islands and just enjoying the ride with a spectacular view.